Army Clothing Record: What You Need to Know About Your Gear

 A military uniform laid out on a table, with a checklist and pen next to it

-Regular inventory checks are crucial for maintaining accurate clothing records in the U.S. Army.
+Regular inventory checks are vital for sustaining accurate clothing records in the U.S. Army.

-These procedures ensure that your issued items are accounted for and in good condition.
+These procedures ensure that your issued items are accounted for and in prime condition.

 Routine Checks

-You should conduct routine checks of your clothing and equipment at least once a month.
+You should perform routine checks of your clothing and equipment at least once a month.

-Start by laying out all your issued items and comparing them to your clothing record.
+Lay out all your issued items and compare them to your clothing record.

-Check each piece for wear and tear, making note of any items that need repair or replacement.
+Inspect each piece for wear and tear, noting any items in need of repair or replacement.

-This can be especially helpful during field exercises or deployments when items might get misplaced.
+This can be especially helpful during field exercises or deployments when items may go missing.

 Reporting Discrepancies

-If you notice any discrepancies during your inventory check, report them immediately.
+If you detect any discrepancies during your inventory check, report them immediately.

-Missing items should be documented on a DA Form 4697 (Department of the Army Report of Survey).
+Document missing items on a DA Form 4697 (Department of the Army Report of Survey).

-Be prepared to explain the circumstances of the loss.
+Be ready to explain the circumstances surrounding the loss.

-For damaged items, you’ll need to fill out a Statement of Charges or Cash Collection Voucher.
+For damaged items, submit a Statement of Charges or Cash Collection Voucher.

-Your unit supply sergeant can guide you through this process.
+Your unit supply sergeant can assist you in this process.

-Remember, prompt reporting can prevent bigger issues down the line.
+Remember that prompt reporting can avert larger issues down the road.

-Don’t hesitate to ask for help if you’re unsure about any part of the inventory process.
+If you’re unsure about any part of the inventory process, don’t hesitate to seek assistance.

-Your chain of command and unit supply personnel are there to assist you in maintaining accurate records.
+Your chain of command and unit supply personnel are available to help you maintain accurate records.

 Modernization of Army Clothing Management